zawawiAI/gpt_cli/README.md

 The tool will prompt you to enter a search query.
 Once you enter your query, it will generate a response using the text-davinci-003 model.
 You can search for any topic you want, and the model will generate a relevant response.

+Added 3 new features

+1)To save the previous response to a text file, input "save" and enter a file name when prompted.
+2)To exit the script, input "exit".

+3)Error Handling
+The script includes error handling for the following exceptions:

+openai.exceptions.OpenAiError
+IndexError: when no response is generated
+Exception: for any other errors that may occur.
+Please reach out to OpenAI if you are facing any issues with the API.

 You can change the model_engine to any other OpenAI's models.
 Also, you can play with the max_tokens, n, stop, and temperature parameters to customize the output of the model.

 Tips